Noobz4Life/GMBots-Archived/README.md

-# Not Released Yet
+~~# Not Released Yet~~
-This will be updated when GMBots is released, but right now, this github is being made for when it is released!
+~~This will be updated when GMBots is released, but right now, this github is being made for when it is released!~~

+GMBots is now released in beta.

 Wiki: https://github.com/Noobz4Life/GMBots/wiki